Jeffrey-P-McAteer/full-crisis/readme.md

     - [ ] Is it worth researching building a `.app` bundle w/o Apple's toolchain?
 Probably not worth it.
     - Linux folks are capable of running `cargo run --release`

+ - [-] See if we can place a 32-bit windows PE32 binary in a web-based VM such as https://github.com/Pixelsuft/SandboXP for our web demos

 # Development Dependencies

 The following programs must be installed and available on your system's `PATH`